Course: STAT 34300

 Title: Applied Linear Statistical Methods

 Instructor(s): Rina Foygel Barber

-Description: This course introduces the theory, methods, and applications of fitting and interpreting multiple regression models.
-Topics include the examination of residuals, the transformation of data, strategies and criteria for the selection of a regression equation, nonlinear models, biases due to excluded variables and measurement error, and the use and interpretation of computer package regression programs.
-The theoretical basis of the methods, the relation to linear algebra, and the effects of violations of assumptions are studied.
+Description: This course introduces the methods and applications of fitting and interpreting multiple regression models.
+The underlying distributional theory is discussed briefly.
+Topics include the examination of residuals, the transformation of data, strategies and criteria for the selection of a regression equation, and nonlinear models; categorical input variables (factors, constraints, and design matrices); factor models; factorial design; randomization; observational units versus experimental units; typology of experiments; randomized blocks design; and categorical responses (first case, logistic regression, likelihood analysis, and some basic asymptotic properties).
+The course emphasizes the use and interpretation of regression analysis with the R package.
 Techniques discussed are illustrated by examples involving both physical and social sciences data.

 Prerequisite(s): Graduate student in Statistics or Financial Mathematics or instructor consent.

 Note(s): Students who need it should take Linear Algebra (STAT 24300 or equivalent) concurrently.